 Everyone suffers from shock following an accident.
 The severity of the shock depends upon the nature and extent of the injury.
-In cases of severe shock the casualty will become pale and his skin become clammy from sweating.
-He may feel faint, have blurred vision, feel sick and complain of thirst.
+In cases of severe shock the casualty will become pale and their skin will become clammy from sweating.
+They may feel faint, have blurred vision, feel sick and complain of thirst.
 Reassure the casualty that everything that needs to be done is being done.
-Loosen tight clothing and keep him warm and dry until help arrives.
-Do not move him unnecessarily or give him anything to drink.
+Loosen tight clothing and keep them warm and dry until help arrives.
+Do not move them unnecessarily or give them anything to drink.